digineo/dnsgit/README.md

 ## Installation

-Please ensure your have Git and a current version of Ruby (at least 2.0) installed.
+Please ensure you have Git and a current version of Ruby installed.
+While we aim to be compatible with MRI 2.0+, we currently only test against non-EOL versions (i.e. MRI 2.4+ at the time of writing).

-Then clone the repository and install the required libraries using bundler.
+Then clone the repository (on the machine your nameserver runs on) and install the required libraries using bundler:

 ```console
 $ git clone git://github.com/digineo/dnsgit /opt/dnsgit